AMM1902/library-system/README.md

 >Note: You can check table structure and data in [library_table_struct.sql](./library_table_struct.sql) and [library_data.sql](./library_data.sql)

 ## Usage
+- Fork the repository and clone it to your local machine.
 - Run `Main.java` under [src/library](./src/library/) in your IDE to start the program.

 ## Project Members